WadhwaniAI/cough-against-covid/datasets/README.md

 * Cleaning: Run the notebook - `cough-against-covid/datasets/cleaning/wiai-facility.ipynb`.

-* Versioning: We use this dataset for cough classification for COVID.
+* Versioning (Optional): We use this dataset for cough classification for COVID.
 Thus, we create version `default` using notebook - `cough-against-covid/datasets/versioning/cough-classification/wiai-facility/default.ipynb`.

 The final dataset folder structure as a result of above steps is organized as follows (only shows relevant files):